AlmightyLks/Programming-Guidance/General-Programming/Simple-Theory.md

 > * A data type is a type of data.
 Of course, that is rather circular definition, and also not very helpful.
 Therefore, a better definition of a data type is a data storage format that can contain a specific type or range of values.
 When computer programs store data in variables, each variable must be assigned a specific data type.

 Every programming language has data types.
 Some make it obvious, some don't.<br>
-But every modern programming language does share the same core data types.<br>
+But every modern programming language shares the same core data types.<br>
 Let's take a look at them. :)<br>

 #### integer:<br>